-Abubakar Shekau, the leader of the Nigerian militant group, Boko Haram, has committed suicide fighting against the rival jihadist group, the Islamic State in West Africa (ISWAP), the latter's leader reported in an audio recording released two weeks after initial reports of his death.
+Abubakar Shekau, the leader of the Nigerian militant group, Boko Haram, has committed suicide fighting against the rival jihadist group, the Islamic State's West Africa Province (ISWAP), the latter's leader reported in an audio recording released two weeks after initial reports of his death.

 He was reportedly killed around 18 May after setting off a suicide explosive when pursued by ISWAP fighters following fighting.